disler/indydevtools/README.md

 # IndyDevTools
-> An Agentic Engineering toolbox for developers powered by LLM Agents to solve problems autonomously.
+> An Opinionated Agentic Engineering toolbox for developers powered by LLM Agents to solve problems autonomously.
 >
 > Applications:
 >   - Youtube Metadata Generation

 ## Principles
+> Principles drive decisions, decisions drive actions, actions drive results.
+> Understanding the principles behind a tool will help you understand how to use it, and how to use it effectively.

-1. > USE THE RIGHT TOOL (AGENT) FOR THE JOB
+### > USE THE RIGHT TOOL (AGENT) FOR THE JOB
+- Every tool in this toolbox consists of one or more agents designed to solve a specific set of problems.
+- Agent > Code > Manual Input
+- CRUD/2 -> Prefer Create, Read over Update, Delete when using AI Agents

-2. > EVERYTHING IS A FUNCTION
+### > EVERYTHING IS A FUNCTION
+- Every tool in this toolbox is a function that takes inputs and returns outputs.
+- Every function can be called on it's own in isolation, or used in combination with other functions to create a more complex process.
+- By treating every critical unit of code as a function, we can create a library of reusable building blocks that can be used to solve many problems.

-3. > GREAT QUESTIONS YIELD GREAT ANSWERS
+### > GREAT QUESTIONS YIELD GREAT ANSWERS
+- At the core of every product, there is a question that it attempts to answer.
+- The quality of the answer is directly proportional to the quality of the question.
+- IndyDevTools attempts to answer the question: **"What's the best way to build multi-agent systems that can solve problems autonomously on my behalf?"**
+- The harsh truth is that the answer to your question is buried in questions, experiments, failed attempts, and iterations.
+IndyDevTools is an ongoing experiment to answer the question of how to build multi-agent systems that can solve problems autonomously on your behalf.

-4. > CREATE REUSABLE BUILDING BLOCKS
+### > CREATE REUSABLE BUILDING BLOCKS
+- In the age of AI where code, data, and models are becoming a commodity, the most valuable thing you can create is a reusable building block that can be used to solve many problems.
+- Build small, composable, and reusable functions that can be used together, or only one at a time.

-## Setup
+## Tools
+### Youtube Metadata Generation (`idt yt`)
+- This tool generates the metadata for a youtube video.

+#### Get Started
 1. Install IndyDevTools
     ```bash
     pip install indydevtools
     ```
-2. Create the configuration file
+2. View the configuration file
     ```bash
     idt yt config
     ```